-A green infrastructure network of multi-functional high-quality green spaces and other environmental features (such as footpaths, street trees, play parks and village greens) will be required across and beyond the development which together delivers multiple environmental, social and economic benefits, by:
+A Green Infrastructure network of multi-functional high-quality green spaces and other environmental features (such as footpaths, street trees, play parks and village green) should be developed across the neighbourhood which together delivers multiple environmental, social and economic benefits, by:

-- contributing to the quality and distinctiveness of the local environment and landscape character, - be designed to deliver Biodiversity Net Gain and wider environmental net gains, that forms an important component of nature recovery networks and the wider landscape scale GI network, - ensuring opportunities for community socialisation to promote community cohesion and increase community safety, - creating a green wedge and buffer, - providing opportunities for physical activity, improving health and wellbeing and generally adding to quality of life, - mitigating against and adapting to a changing climate and severe weather through the management and enhancement of existing habitats and the creation of new ones to assist with species migration, to provide shade during higher temperatures, reduce air pollution and for flood mitigation, and - encouraging a modal shift from car to walking and cycling by linking publicly accessible green space and other infrastructure across and beyond the development site wherever possible (including through tree lined streets) to form attractive walking and cycling routes, that is accessible for all.
+- contributing to the quality and distinctiveness of the local environment and landscape character, - be designed to deliver Biodiversity Net Gain and wider environmental net gains, that forms an important component of nature recovery networks and the wider landscape scale GI network. - ensuring opportunities for community socialisation to promote community cohesion and increase community safety, - creating a green wedge and buffer, - providing opportunities for physical activity, improving health and wellbeing and generally adding to quality of life, - adapting and mitigating against a changing climate and severe weather through the management and enhancement of existing habitats and the creation of new ones to assist with species migration, to provide shade during higher temperatures, reduce air pollution and for flood mitigation, and - encouraging a modal shift from car to walking and cycling by linking publicly accessible green space wherever possible (including through tree lined streets) to form walking and cycling routes.

-Development will be required, to contribute towards the delivery of new green and blue infrastructure which develops and enhances a network of multi-functional spaces and natural features.
+Development will be required, where appropriate, to contribute towards the delivery of new green and blue infrastructure which develops and enhances a network of multi-functional spaces and natural features.